kyto64/ContriBuddy/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of ContribHub seriously.
+We take the security of ContriBuddy seriously.
 If you discover a security vulnerability, please follow these steps:

 1. **Do not** create a public GitHub issue for the vulnerability.
 2. Email us directly at [kira@kyto64.com] with details of the vulnerability.